Our tabulation tool allows you to download and customise DWP statistics.

 JSA sanction statistics from 22 October 2012 are no longer available via the Tabulation Tool.
 Updated sanctions statistics are now available via Stat-Xplore.

-Due to technical problems the benefit flows tabulation tool, due for release on 17 August 2016, has been delayed.
-Work to produce the flows has commenced and their publication via the tabulation tool is expected to be completed by the end of August 2016.
+Due to technical problems the release of the benefit flows tabulation tool, originally due on 17 August 2016, has been delayed.
+Work to produce the flows has started and they will be published via the tabulation tool when the issue has been resolved.

-Further updates will be posted on this page and in the Welfare and Benefits community section on the StatsUserNet website.
+Further updates about this will be posted on this page and in the Welfare and Benefits community section on the StatsUserNet website.

 A one-click table for Pension Credit new claims by month is also available.